-Introducing potential allergens to babies who are starting solids can be scary for new parents, but it's SO important.
-Take a deep breath and follow this dietitian-approved guide for introducing allergens to your little one, designed specifically for using a baby led weaning approach.
+Introducing allergens to babies who are starting solids can be scary for new parents, but it's SO important.
+Follow this dietitian-approved guide for introducing allergens to your little one, designed specifically for using a baby led weaning approach.

 Why Is It Important To Introduce Allergens to Babies?

 Previous advice on starting solids told parents to hold off on introducing major allergens (like peanuts) to babies until 3 years of age for fear that starting too early could cause an allergy.
 Now the research tells us the opposite - that introducing common allergens like peanuts and eggs into babies' diets early and often could actually reduce the risk of developing an allergy!
 Though the current research we have is based largely on peanuts and eggs, most dietitians, including myself, recommend including all allergens as part of a balanced and varied diet from the very beginning.